 As San Diego’s leading private Christian school, Santa Fe Christian’s top priority is helping students establish a solid faith foundation.
 Through Christ-centered education, SFC teachers and staff equip students for the lifelong journey of faith that lies ahead.

-For Upper School Bible teacher, Augustus Garcia, showing students the relevance of their faith in every aspect of their lives is his life’s passion.
+For High School Bible teacher, Augustus Garcia, showing students the relevance of their faith in every aspect of their lives is his life’s passion.
 “Our growth process and faith in Christ are not compartmentalized to one area of our life.
 It is everything,” Garcia says.

 What It Means to Grow in Faith